 The key elements of each of these themes is described below.

 Healthcare Systems: healthcare costs, healthcare delivery systems, quality and safety, quality improvement, interprofessional collaboration, advocacy, law and reporting obligations, clinical informatics, chronic illness care, team-based care

-Population Health: health determinants, health disparities, public health, prevention, culturally competent care, care of the underserved, active citizenship, global health, social justice
+Population Health: structural health determinants, health disparities and inequities, public health, prevention, culturally competent care, care of the underserved, active citizenship, global health, social and health justice

 The Patient Experience: advanced communication, shared decision making, impact of health on patient and family life, end-of-life care/palliative care, assessment and management of pain and of substance use disorders

-Personal and Professional Development: wellness, resilience, professionalism, ethical practice, evidence-based medicine, self-regulated lifelong learning, inquiry/discovery, navigating uncertainty, professional identity formation, leadership, teaching, clinical skills, clinical reasoning.
+Personal and Professional Development: wellness, resilience, professionalism, ethical practice, evidence-based medicine, self-regulated lifelong learning, inquiry/discovery, navigating uncertainty, professional identity formation, leadership, teaching, clinical skills, clinical reasoning, advocacy skills

 Description of Required Courses and Core Clerkships